kiru134/Quotation-Generator/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open https://qt-generator.vercel.app/ o view it in your browser.
+Open (http://localhost:3000/") to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.